jacebenson/jace.pro/content/post/2017-09-06-integrations/index.md

     try to disable rules to allow you make these changes, or you can just trigger the event.

-## What data comes into servicenow, a full pull or just what's requested
+## What data comes into ServiceNow, a full pull or just what's requested

--   If the data that comes into Serivcenow is an individual record, it probably makes the most sense to do a outbound web service call like a REST or SOAP Call, that response you get back will have to be parsed and then dealt with.
-I'd recomend dealing with it on a transform table because then you can just deal with the data and massage it like any other imported data.
+-   If the data that comes into ServiceNow is an individual record, it probably makes the most sense to do a outbound web service call like a REST or SOAP Call, that response you get back will have to be parsed and then dealt with.
+I'd recommend dealing with it on a transform table because then you can just deal with the data and massage it like any other imported data.
--   If the data that comes into Servicenow is a full set of the data, it probably doesn't make sense to do it over a web service, as those are genearlly paginated and that can be a pain to deal with, ideally, you would have read access to their database, and you can pull it in.
+-   If the data that comes into ServiceNow is a full set of the data, it probably doesn't make sense to do it over a web service, as those are generally paginated and that can be a pain to deal with, ideally, you would have read access to their database, and you can pull it in.
 -   If not, the next best thing would be if they can prepare a single